AnweshDahal/fcm-bullmq/README.md

 > Copy the private key to your app and use it to sign JWT tokens, and use the public key to verify the the requests in this service

 > **Make sure that you sign tokens with short lifespan (max 5m)**

+## Setup

+1. Save the service account credentials from firebase in keys folder as `firebase_admin_key.json`
+2. Save the public key generated above as `public.key` in keys folder
+3. Setup the `.env`

 ## Registering a new job